vstehle/SCT_Parser/README.md

 It is also recommended to install the [packaging] library for smooth version detection.
 Depending on your Linux distribution, this might be available as the `python3-packaging` package.
-The [python-jsonschema] module is required for configuration validation.
+The [python-jsonschema] module is required for configuration and sequence file validation.
+See [Configuration file] and [Database of sequence files].
-See [Configuration file].
 The [junit-xml] module to allow junit format report generation.

 If you want to generate the pdf version of this documentation or convert